-- The City will-has established a qualified 115 trust ("Trust").
+The City will-has established a qualified 115 trust ("Trust"). before June 27, 2010.
 Employee contributions will begin going into the Trust in time to avoid any potential of reaching IRS limits on the existing medical benefits account or whenever the City receives advice of Tax Counsel or ruling from the IRS that the contributions can be treated as pre-tax, whichever occurs first.
 Until such time as a Trust is established, the City and employee contributions under this agreement shall be made into the existing Medical Benefits Account for as long the contributions can be made into the Medical Benefits Account in accordance with IRS limitations.
-If the Trust is not established prior to reaching the IRS limitation, the parties agree to meet and discuss alternative funding vehicles. - If employee contributions are deposited into the Trust prior to receiving a ruling from the IRS that the contributions can be treated as pre-tax and the City subsequently receives an IRS determination that the contributions should be treated as post-tax, the City agrees to indemnify any employee as to any IRS liability arising solely from the contributions that were taken as pre-tax prior to the IRS determination.
-The City and the Employee Organization will meet and confer over an alternative trust vehicle for the prospective contributions should the IRS determine that the contributions are post-tax. - 25.6 It is the objective of the parties that the Trust created pursuant to this agreement shall become the sole funding vehicle for Federated retiree healthcare benefits, subject to any legal restrictions under the current plan, or other applicable law. - 25.7 Employees hired into full-time benefited positions on or after the first payperiod following the effective date of the ordinance implementing this provision ("Effective Date") will not participate in or be eligible for the defined benefit retiree healthcare program.
+If the Trust is not established prior to reaching the IRS limitation, the parties agree to meet and discuss alternative funding vehicles.

+If employee contributions are deposited into the Trust prior to receiving a ruling from the IRS that the contributions can be treated as pre-tax and the City subsequently receives an IRS determination that the contributions should be treated as post-tax, the City agrees to indemnify any employee as to any IRS liability arising solely from the contributions that were taken as pre-tax prior to the IRS determination.
+The City and the Employee Organization will meet and confer over an alternative trust vehicle for the prospective contributions should the IRS determine that the contributions are post-tax.

+It is the objective of the parties that the Trust created pursuant to this agreement shall become the sole funding vehicle for Federated retiree healthcare benefits, subject to any legal restrictions under the current plan, or other applicable law.

+Employees hired into full-time benefited positions on or after the first payperiod following the effective date of the ordinance implementing this provision ("Effective Date") will not participate in or be eligible for the defined benefit retiree healthcare program.
 For Fiscal Year 2013-2014, the City will pay the unfunded liability contribution that these employees would have otherwise paid had they gone into the retiree healthcare defined benefit program.
 At the end of this period, the parties will meet and confer over whether or not the City will continue to pay the unfunded liability contribution that new employees would have otherwise paid had they gone into the retiree healthcare defined benefit program.

-ARTICLE 9 FULL UNDERSTANDING, MODIFICATION AND WAIVER

-- 9.1 This Agreement sets forth the full and entire understanding of the parties regarding the matters set forth herein, and any and all prior or existing Memoranda of Understanding, understandings and agreements, whether formal or informal, are hereby superseded and terminated in their entirety. - 9.2 Existing benefits provided by ordinance or resolution of the City Council or as provided in the San Jose Municipal Code and which are referenced in the Agreement shall be provided in accordance with the terms of the Agreement. - 9.3 It is the intent of the parties that ordinances, resolutions, rules and regulations enacted pursuant to this Memorandum of Agreement be administered and observed in good faith. - Although nothing in this Agreement shall preclude the parties from mutually agreeing to meet and confer on any subject within the scope of representation during the term of this Agreement, it is understood and agreed that neither party may require the other party to meet and confer on any subject matter covered herein or with respect to any other matter within the scope of representation during the term of this Agreement. - 9.5 The City agrees to meet and confer with the Union prior to contracting out work currently performed by bargaining unit members whenever such contracting out would result in material reduction of work done by bargaining unit members or would have significant adverse impact on bargaining unit work.
-It is agreed that position reductions, which result in lay-off of employees in the bargaining unit constitute significant impact on bargaining unit work.

-9.6 Healthcare Cost Mitigation
+HEALTHCARE COST MITIGATION

-- 9.6.1 Notwithstanding any other provision of this Agreement, the parties agree to meet and confer over retiree healthcare benefits and funding upon request of either party, but no earlier than January 1, 2014.
-This may include but is not limited to alternatives to reduce the cost of retiree healthcare benefits and options for current employees that comply with IRS regulations and whether or not the City will continue to pay the unfunded liability contribution that new employees would have otherwise paid had they gone into the retiree healthcare defined benefit program. - 9.6.2 Negotiations between the City and Employee Organization shall commence within 14 days upon notice of either party, but no earlier than January 1, 2014.
+Notwithstanding any other provision of this Agreement, the parties agree to meet and confer over retiree healthcare benefits and funding upon request of either party, but no earlier than January 1, 2014.
+This may include but is not limited to alternatives to reduce the cost of retiree healthcare benefits and options for current employees that comply with IRS regulations and whether or not the City will continue to pay the unfunded liability contribution that new employees would have otherwise paid had they gone into the retiree healthcare defined benefit program.

+Negotiations between the City and Employee Organization shall commence within 14 days upon notice of either party, but no earlier than January 1, 2014.
 The City and Employee Organization shall negotiate in good faith in an effort to reach a mutual agreement.
 Applicable impasse dispute resolution procedures shall apply.